Demonym: Etymology

+Demonym comes from Ancient Greek δῆμος 'people, tribe' and ὄνυμα 'name'); and gentilic from Latin gentilis 'of a clan, or gens'.

 National Geographic attributes the term demonym to Merriam-Webster editor Paul Dickson in a work from 1990.
 The word did not appear for nouns, adjectives, and verbs derived from geographical names in the Merriam-Webster Collegiate Dictionary nor in prominent style manuals such as the Chicago Manual of Style.
 It was subsequently popularized in this sense in 1997 by Dickson in his book Labels for Locals.
 However, in What Do You Call a Person From...?
 A Dictionary of Resident Names (the first edition of Labels for Locals) Dickson attributed the term to George H. Scheetz, in his Names' Names: A Descriptive and Prescriptive Onymicon (1988), which is apparently where the term first appears.
 The term may have been fashioned after demonymic, which the Oxford English Dictionary defines, as the name of an Athenian citizen according to the deme to which the citizen belongs, with its first use traced to 1893.